prescientmoon/erratic-gate/README.md

 -   Multiple simulations support
 -   Integrated circuits
 -   Multiple bits per pin
--   Multiple language support: Romanian, English, Dutch & more in the future
+-   Multiple language support: Romanian, English, Dutch, Turkish, Chinese & more in the future

 ## Playing with the source